django-cms/django-cms/docs/extending_cms/placeholders.rst

 .. versionchanged:: 3.0

-If you install this model in the admin application, you have to use :class:`~cms.admin.placeholderadmin.PlaceholderAdmin` instead of :class:`~django.contrib.admin.ModelAdmin` so the interface renders correctly::
+If you install this model in the admin application, you have to use the mixin :class:`~cms.admin.placeholderadmin.PlaceholderAdmin` together with :class:`~django.contrib.admin.ModelAdmin` so the interface renders correctly::